kjayma/surveyor_gui/README.md

 Surveyor_gui meets this need by providing a gui to create surveys from scratch.
 Surveyor_gui bypasses the need to create a Surveyor DSL file, and directly updates the Surveyor tables to build a survey.

 Surveyor is feature-rich and can create very complex surveys.
-Surveyor-gui does not support the full feature set of Surveyor, as it aims to create a simple to use front-end that easily can be mastered by an end user.
-It still provides quite a bit of power, but sacrifices some of Surveyor's breadth in exchange for ease-of-use.
+Surveyor-gui supports most of the features in Surveyor.

 This gem will also provide a reporting capability for Surveyor.

 ## Requirements

-Surveyor works with:
+SurveyorGui works with:

 * Ruby 1.9.3
-* Rails 3.2.17
+* Rails 4

-In keeping with the Rails team maintenance [policy] we no longer support Rails 3.0 (stick with v1.3.0 if you need Rails 3.0) or Ruby 1.8.7 (stick with v1.4.0 if you need Ruby 1.8.7).

 Some key dependencies are: